Buildings Insurance – What Our Tenants Need To Know

 As we predominantly deal with commercial properties, we ensure that we use “Fully Repairing and Insuring” (FRI) Leases when Leasing to any commercial Tenants.
 While an FRI Lease will ensure that we (the Landlord) have a ‘Duty of Care’ toward our Tenant by ensuring that they are allowed ‘quite enjoyment’ of the Leased property for the purposes of their trade during their Tenure there, the FRI Lease also specifically requires the Tenant to maintain the property they are Leasing from us and, thus, adequately look after it during their Tenure there.
 In other words, the Tenant will need to continually keep a watchful eye on the extents of the property they Lease from us in order to make sure that it remains in good and substantial repair at all times.

-In all ‘allowable’ claims, one can only ever claim the cost to replace exactly like-for-like.
-That is to say, in the unlikely event that your roof is blown off during strong hurricane force winds, you can only replace the missing roof with one of exactly the same construction and building materials as the one that was there before i.e. you cannot claim for a new improved roof with more insulation, better tiling, etc… However, if some of the building materials are not available any more, then you can replace these with other similar materials that are currently in use.
+It should be noted that, in all ‘allowable’ claims, one can only ever claim the cost to replace exactly like-for-like.
+That is to say, in the unlikely event that your roof is blown off during strong hurricane force winds, you can only replace the missing roof with one of exactly the same construction and building materials as the one that was there before i.e. you cannot claim for a new improved roof with more insulation, better tiling, etc… However, if some of the building materials are no longer available, then you will be able to replace these with similar materials.

 . . .

-As our Tenants are the ones who are using the property to trade from (which includes their trade’s associated risks), they need to pay for the “Buildings Insurance” Premium themselves.
+As our Tenants are the ones who are using the property to trade from (which includes their trade’s associated risks), they need to pay for the BIP themselves.
 An invoice for this Premium is usually issued every April.

 . . .